 Chinese academia and scientists are provided channels to suggest policy changes as required.
 Several proposals are being considered by the central government to formulate new policies for scientific advancement.
 Among the five major elements in the transformation towards a new strategy are scientific databases, information in the form of journals and other publications.
 In 2010, Shanghai developed education informatization plan during 2010-2015.
 The plan proposed the integration of various learning website, learning platforms and learning resources to provide online learning, the intelligent searching, individual learning service, lifelong learning profiles.
 By 2015, a lifelong education resource library will be established in Shanghai with a huge store of data.
 The plan also includes e‐schoolbag project, innovation laboratory construction project, comprehensive portal to enhance vocational education project and lifelong learning service platform project.
 Rapid progress in IT adaptation in China and active fillip to ICT implementations is certainly a major enabler.

 Although OA has gained popularity in the library profession, it is a relatively new concept among scholarly communities.
 If OA is mainly operated by voluntary contributors, sustainability is a big concern.
 Financial resources and the government investment with respect to OA are limited.
 Content creation in English is a challenge.
 Information exchange standards need to be focused upon to create platforms for interoperability.
+There is a need to establish a national OA policy.

 The Ministry of Science and Technology (ST) of China has planned and executed a development strategy for high-quality ST journals in order to advance the international competitive capacity of China's journals, build a high performance platform for publication and information exchange for ST journals.
 The ministry is playing a role in invigorating China through science, education and scientific innovation through funding and strategy support.
 Ministry started the Strategy for China's High-Quality ST Journals at the beginning of 2005.
 It also launched one national high-quality ST infrastructure project for ST Library & Information System in 2006.